AJ-Protzel/Completed-Personal-Projects/Bellabeat Case Study/README.md

 However, apart from the data that shows when the Fitbit is most likely forgotten or not worn.
 The data does not tell us the most used features or most wanted features of the Fitbit.

-# Act - Final Conclusion
+# Act - Final Conclusion:
 The marketing team can emphasize a longer battery life and ease of use or automated activity tracking.
 There can also be a new selection of designs or colors for the device.